GitbookIO/gitbook/README.md

--t, --title <name> Name of the book to generate, defaults to repo name -i, --intro <intro> Description of the book to generate -g, --github <repo_path> ID of github repo like : username/repo
+-t, --title <name> Name of the book to generate, defaults to repo name -i, --intro <intro> Description of the book to generate -g, --github <repo_path> ID of github repo like : username/repo -o, --output <directory>  Path to output directory, defaults to ./_book -f, --format <name>       Change generation format, defaults to site, availables are: site, page, pdf, json -i, --intro <intro>       Description of the book to generate -gh, --githubHost <url>   The url of the github host (defaults to https://github.com/) --theme <path>            Path to theme directory
 ```

+## Output Formats

+GitBook can generate your book in the following formats:

+* **Static Website**: This is the default format, it generates a complete interactive static website that can be for example hosted on GitHub Pages.
+* **PDF**: A complete PDF book with exercise solutions at the end of the book.
+Generate to this format using: ```gitbook pdf ./myrepo```, you need to have [gitbook-pdf](https://github.com/GitbookIO/gitbook-pdf) installed.
+* **Single Page**: The book will be stored in a single printable HTML page, this format is used for conversion to PDF or eBook.
+Generate to this format using: ```gitbook build ./myrepo -f page```.
+* **JSON**: This format is used for debugging or extracting metadata from a book.
+Generate to this format using: ```gitbook build ./myrepo -f json```.

 ## Book Format